Republicans head to South Carolina, guns blazing

 The winner of the South Carolina primary has become the nominee in every presidential election since 1980.
 South Carolina is also the only one of the early-voting states that is reliably Republican in presidential elections.

+He took aim at Obama in his New Hampshire victory speech, which aides said would be the tone for the rest of his campaign.

+"We know that the future of this country is better than 8 or 9 percent unemployment.
+It is better than $15 trillion in debt.
+It is better than the misguided policies and broken promises of the last three years - and the failed leadership of one man," Romney said.

-(Additional reporting by John Whitesides in Rock Hill, S.C., Colleen Jenkins in Columbia, S.C., and Patricia Zengerle, Susan Heavey and Lily Kuo in Washington; Writing by Patricia Zengerle; Editing by Will Dunham)
+(Additional reporting by John Whitesides in Rock Hill, S.C., Colleen Jenkins in Columbia, S.C., and Patricia Zengerle and Susan Heavey in Washington; Writing by Patricia Zengerle; Editing by Cynthia Osterman)